EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 Why Am I Exhausted After Sleeping?
 Lyme Disease and Non-Restorative Sleep

-This pattern is often described as non-restorative sleep, where sleep occurs but the body does not complete its normal recovery processes.
+Feeling exhausted despite sleeping often reflects what clinicians describe as non-restorative sleep, a state in which sleep occurs but the body does not complete its normal overnight recovery.

 Many patients also notice symptoms worsen at night, even when total sleep time appears normal.
 Learn more about why Lyme symptoms get worse at night and how this pattern affects overnight recovery.